cluesurf/term/book/libraries.md

-# Main Libraries in StarTree
+# Main Libraries in TermTree

-These are open source building blocks used to make up the StarTree framework.
-Calling StarTree a framework is kind of a misnomer, it is basically the minimal set of conventions for building packages.
+These are open source building blocks used to make up the TermTree framework.
+Calling TermTree a framework is kind of a misnomer, it is basically the minimal set of conventions for building packages.

-1. `@cluesurf/bind`: The StarTree Environment Binding Library
+1. `@cluesurf/bind`: The TermTree Environment Binding Library
-1. `@cluesurf/star`: The StarTree Data Type Library
+1. `@cluesurf/star`: The TermTree Data Type Library
-1. `@cluesurf/moon`: The StarTree Environment Tooling Library
+1. `@cluesurf/moon`: The TermTree Environment Tooling Library
-1. `@cluesurf/hare`: The StarTree Data Structure Library
+1. `@cluesurf/hare`: The TermTree Data Structure Library
-1. `@cluesurf/worm`: The StarTree Content Grammar Library
+1. `@cluesurf/worm`: The TermTree Content Grammar Library
-1. `@cluesurf/mesh`: The StarTree Compiler Library
+1. `@cluesurf/mesh`: The TermTree Compiler Library
-1. `@cluesurf/fish`: The StarTree Linting Library
+1. `@cluesurf/fish`: The TermTree Linting Library
-1. `@cluesurf/wolf`: The StarTree File Manipulation Library
+1. `@cluesurf/wolf`: The TermTree File Manipulation Library
-1. `@cluesurf/StarTree`: The StarTree Third-Party Integration Library
+1. `@cluesurf/TermTree`: The TermTree Third-Party Integration Library
-1. `@cluesurf/crow`: The StarTree Drawing Library
+1. `@cluesurf/crow`: The TermTree Drawing Library
-1. `@cluesurf/nest`: The StarTree Resource Provisioning Library
+1. `@cluesurf/nest`: The TermTree Resource Provisioning Library
-1. `@cluesurf/snow`: The StarTree Querying Library
+1. `@cluesurf/snow`: The TermTree Querying Library
-1. `@cluesurf/door`: The StarTree Permission Library
+1. `@cluesurf/door`: The TermTree Permission Library
-1. `@cluesurf/seed`: The StarTree Math Library
+1. `@cluesurf/seed`: The TermTree Math Library
-1. `@cluesurf/tree`: The StarTree DSL Library
+1. `@cluesurf/tree`: The TermTree DSL Library

 ## `@cluesurf/bind`